DFARS Updates and Changes | Post 1: Expanded Scope and Definitions

 The DFARS clause 252.204-7012 has been expanded to include several additional categories of information such as Covered Defense Information, or CDI.
 CDI can be information that is provided to the contractor by or on behalf of the DoD in connection with the performance of the contract.
 Additionally, it is any information collected, developed, received, transmitted, used or stored by or on behalf of the contractor in support of the DoD customer.
 CDI should fall into one of the following categories:

 - Controlled Technical Information – Any information with military or space application that is subject to controls on the access, use, reproduction, performance, display, release, disclosure, or dissemination.

-- Export Control – Unclassified information concerning certain items, commodities, technology, software, or other information whose export could reasonably expected to adversely affect the United States national security and nonproliferation objectives.
-Dual use items (military and commercial applications), items identified in export administration regulations, international traffic in arms regulation (ITAR), license applications and sensitive nuclear technology information are considered exported controlled.
+- Export Control – Unclassified information concerning certain items, commodities, technology, software, or other information whose export could reasonably expect to adversely affect the United States national security and nonproliferation objectives.
+Dual-use items (military and commercial applications), items identified in export administration regulations, international traffic in arms regulation (ITAR), license applications and sensitive nuclear technology information are considered exported controlled.

 There is also an “other” category where any information marked or otherwise identified in the contract that requires safeguarding or dissemination controls such as proprietary business information or privacy controls and policies.

 Another category of information that falls under the scope of 252.204-7012 is Contractor attributional/proprietary information.
 This category covers information that identifies the contractor, whether directly or indirectly, by the grouping of information that can be traced back to the contractor, personally identifiable information, trade secrets, commercial or functional information or other commercially sensitive information that is not customarily shared outside the company.